Aerocatia/halopc-revised/BUGS.md

 ## bitmap

 - The `monochrome` bitmap format is not supported.
-    - No full fix, but ringworld can enable some monochrome formats.
+    - Chimera or Ringworld can enable A8 and A8Y8 as these are supported by d3d9, however A8 and AY8 are still unsupported.
+Ringhopper's bitmap command can force supported formats when making monochrome tags.
 - Bitmaps encoded as `p8 bump` are not supported.
     - No fix.